 Summer cycling jackets are available in men's and women's cuts.

-Men's Summer Cycling Jackets
+Summer Cycling Jackets for Men

 Longer sleeves, room at the shoulders, and a longer back – the cut of summer cycling jackets for men is adapted to the riding position, as is the case with other cycling outerwear.
-Men's jackets often have broader shoulders but otherwise have a straight cut.
+Men's jackets often have broader shoulders but otherwise a straight cut.
 They do not widen at the lower hem.
-Cycling rain jackets are usually a bit longer, so rainwater does not run onto the back and pants.
+Cycling rain jackets are usually a bit longer, so rainwater doesn't run onto the back and pants.

-Women's Summer Cycling Jackets
+Summer Cycling Jackets for Women

 | In general, cycling jackets have a special cut.
-They are adapted to the sitting riding position and therefore have a longer back, long sleeves, and plenty of space at the shoulders.
-For this reason, you can usually close the collar high so that the neckline doesn't hang down when you're in the saddle. |
+They are adapted to the sitting riding position and therefore have a longer back, long sleeves, and plenty of room at the shoulders.
+For this, you can usually close the collar high so that the neckline doesn't hang down when you're in the saddle. |

 These cycling jackets are the best for summer